LuMarans30/AstralSafeServer/README.md

 A basic web server for AstralSafe license generation and validation using Node.js and Express.js.<br />
 The license is generated using AES and a quantum random key.

-A simple client can be found [here](https://www.github.com/LuMarans30/AstralSafeClient/)
+A simple client made with .NET MAUI can be found [here](https://www.github.com/LuMarans30/AstralSafeClient/)

 ## Docs